Introduction

 Step 1: Assess Your Volume and Usage

 How many cups per day?
-A busy hotel might need a super-automatic espresso machine that can handle 200+ shots daily, while a small office may only need a drip brewer.
+A busy hotel lobby might need a super-automatic espresso machine that can handle 200+ shots daily, while a small office may only need a drip brewer.
 Match the machine's capacity to your peak hours.
+For example, if you serve 50 cups during breakfast rush, choose a machine with a 4-liter boiler that can recover quickly.
+I've seen cafes buy oversized machines and waste energy, or undersized ones that cause wait times—both costly mistakes.

 Step 2: Prioritize Grind Quality

-Fair trade beans are often lighter roasts, which are harder to grind.
+Fair trade beans are often lighter roasts, which are harder to grind because they are denser.
 Choose a grinder with high-quality burrs (preferably conical) that produce minimal heat and fines.
 Flat burrs offer consistency but generate more heat.
 For espresso, a stepless adjustment allows fine-tuning.
+A reliable burr grinder can last 10+ years with proper care.
+Check our

 Step 3: Look for Temperature Stability

-To extract the best from fair trade beans, water temperature must stay between 195°F and 205°F. Machines with PID controllers (proportional-integral-derivative) hold temperature within ±0.5°F. This is especially important for single-origin fair trade coffees.
+To extract the best from fair trade beans, water temperature must stay between 195°F and 205°F. Machines with PID controllers (proportional-integral-derivative) hold temperature within ±0.5°F. This is especially important for single-origin fair trade coffees, which can be sensitive to fluctuations.
+According to the Specialty Coffee Association, a deviation of just 2°F can lead to over-extraction and bitterness.

 Step 4: Consider Sustainability Features